davethepunkyone/pygame-gridcalculator/README.md

 also use the ShapeFactory to place shapes on the screen based on the created GridCalculator.

-Created grids will always have a starting left and top position of 0.
+Created grids will always have a starting left and top position of 0, unless the optional pixel start position arguments have been provided.
+Grids are designed to be utilized against the whole pygame Surface, however it is possible to specify a grid for a specific area of the screen or even place a grid within a grid if needed.

 ## Install
 To install the Grid Calculator, you can download it using PIP: